cocos/cocos-engine/EngineErrorMap.md

 ### 1222

-Failed to initailize render pipeline.
+Failed to initialize render pipeline.

 ### 1223